 We should be greatly concerned with the details of the political, economic, and social transition.
 The adjustment will assuredly be fraught with protracted strife.
-After all, this will constitute the most profound realignment since the industrial revolution, and opinions vary on how it will play out.
+After all, this constitutes the most profound realignment since the industrial revolution, and opinions vary on how it will play out.
+How it will intersect with forces of economic inequality and oligarchic domination is particularly worrisome.
 Like many others, I suspect some version of universal basic income will eventually be part of the complicated and ongoing resolution.

-As always, the devil is in the details.
+As always, the devil will be in the details.
 But speaking of the devil, should we also be worried about that other bromide, the one claiming “idle hands are the devil’s workshop”?
 For those of us less tyrannized by the Protestant work ethic, the answer is: not so much.

 Leisure, rather than idleness, is the crux of the matter.
 Leisure refers to “freedom from demands of work or duty”, or, in a more general sense, “unhurried ease”.
 If you are without leisure, you must do something required by someone or something else, and you must do it within a specified time.
 Leisure means the absence of demands and deadlines.

 Idleness, on the other hand, refers to doing nothing, or at least nothing useful.
 It can overlap with leisure, but it is not the same thing by any means.
 Depending on a person’s mood and circumstances, leisure can be, and frequently is, extraordinarily active.
 And in various senses of the term, productive as well.

 In the West, particularly in America, views of leisure are mixed.
 Yes, it has obvious attractions, but it also has a disagreeable odor: the unmistakable whiff of aristocratic indolence.
 In fact, among those who have come to replace aristocrats--that is, our highly educated meritocratic elite--long hours have become a badge of honor, something that helps define their worth.